Discipleship Cohorts

 -

-You can join an existing cohort or start one by inviting a few people you’re already building relationships with.
+You can join an existing cohort or start one by inviting a few people you’re already building relationships with such as those in your city group.
 Set a start date and begin.
 If you need help getting started, we’d love to walk with you.
+Fill out this quick form and we will be in touch.

 Recommended Resources